-The District adheres to the requirements of Governmental Accounting Standards Board (GASB) Statement Number 31, "Accounting and Financial Reporting for Certain Investments and for External Investment Pools" in which all investments are reported at fair value.
+The District adheres to the requirements of Governmental Accounting Standards Board (GASB) Statement No. 31, and/or GASB Statement No. 79 "Accounting and Financial Reporting for Certain Investments and for External Investment Pools" in which all investments are reported at fair value.
 Specifically, the District (not including the VEBA Fund) has adopted a policy to adhere to Florida Statute Chapter 218.415(17).